bwhuffman/react-planner/BRAINSTORM.md

 - [ ] Markers (time markers)
 - [ ] Grid snapping (and/or markers)
 - [ ] Subtick labels

+Channel controls

+- [ ] Hide regions by channel
+- [ ] Select regions by channel
+- [ ] Disable select regions by channel
+- [ ] Only show regions in channel

 Canvas interactions